daryllxd/lifelong-learning/programming/devops/awsome-day-amazon-web-services.md

 - Create and manage AWS users and groups and user permissiosn to allows and deny their permissions to AWS resources.

 ## Amazon Elastic Beanstalk
 - You don't know how popular the application is going to be.
-The Elastic Beanstalk will
+The Elastic Beanstalk will.

+## Cloud Formation
+- There are samples online.
+The templates are JSON-based.
+So you are able to make your application online already.
+- Curiosity's image processing service runs on AWS simple workflow services.